MONDAY - FRIDAY

 The income here is gross income, what you earn on paper before deductions and taxes.
 Your gross income for this purpose is the average of all your income for the last six months.
 Only certain expenses, such as child support, are deducted from that average.

-The current income limits, updated as of April 1, 2022, are as follows:
+The current income limits for chapter 7, updated as of November 1, 2022, are:

 YOU HAVE TOO MUCH EQUITY IN YOUR ASSETS